- General welcome

 You may find it helpful but you are not obliged to buy any books.
 Many are available through local libraries and are also in the LSHTM library when you arrive.
 It's previous students who have urged us to make clearer and stronger suggestions for pre-MSc reading, which we've done.
 However, if you prefer another book/reference which covers similar material in a different way, that's fine.

-For those with limited nutrition background:
+Essential readings for those with a limited nutrition background

 Khan Academy Crash Course Biology

 For those with limited science/biology background (e.g. no science A level).
-N.B. you can skip the animal-only videos.
+N.B. you can skip the animal-only videos

 Nutrition and Health Part 1: Macronutrients and Overnutrition